ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 ### PyQt

 The newest interface is [PyQt](https://wiki.python.org/moin/PyQt), the Python bindings to [Qt](https://www.qt.io/), another C++ cross-platform library.
 Like any GUI framework, you can specify the GUI you're building by hand in Python, but this gets increasingly tedious.
-Instead, Qt comes with [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html), a GUI application to build your GUI.
+Instead, Qt comes with [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html), a graphical layout application to build your GUI.

+Being more modern, PyQt has more widgets, most notably `table`, which allow a spreadsheet-like layout.
+I used this to show the old and new file names side-by-side.

 It was fairly straightforward to develop my batch file renamer in PyQt even without using Qt Designer as you can see in my [repository](https://github.com/ptvan/batchRenamer).